 A corporation can receive an EIN by completing and submitting IRS Form SS-4.
 However, you can have NCP save you time and paperwork by completing and submitting the necessary EIN form on your behalf.

 A corporation is not required to incorporate in the state in which it operates; therefore you can incorporate in any of the 50 states.
 There are many considerations involved in deciding where to incorporate, including the cost of incorporation, tax laws, and general laws governing the actions and liabilities of corporations.
 You can choose to incorporate in the state that is most advantageous to you.

 Certain issues are involved when determining the proper state in which to incorporate your business.
 First, you must consider the costs of incorporating in your home state vs. the costs involved in qualifying as a foreign corporation in another state.
 Second, you must determine the advantages and disadvantages of each state’s corporate laws and tax structure.
 And of course, there are many others determined by your particular situation.

-Filings with the Secretary of State can take from 4-6 weeks.
-Although states do not guarantee processing times, they do offer expedited filing service, which typically cuts the filing time down to 7-10 days.
+Filings with the Secretary of State can take from 1-2 days to 4-6 weeks.
+Although states do not guarantee processing times, they do offer expedited filing service or states that normally take longer.